 Know that all is not what it seems

-On Instagram, people tend to only show the best of everything.
+On Instagram, people tend only to show the best of everything.
 They want to impress.
 In business, that might be awards, polished projects or beautiful shots of their office space.
 But what you're not seeing is the tough times.
 The struggles.
 What people go through and they don't want you to know about.
 Instagram isn't real.
 So there's no reason to suffer anxiety because of it.

 Consider your limitations

 When you freelance and work for larger agencies, you might have to sign NDAs, so you can't talk about any projects you're involved with.
 Which is a real shame, as we all need to add work to our portfolios to attract and impress clients of our own.
 Clients might also ignore your advice, so you deliver work you're not proud of.
-It's tough being small – you often don't get the same opportunities as larger firms to demonstrate your breadth of skills.
+It's tough being small – you often don't get the same opportunities as more substantial firms to demonstrate your breadth of skills.

-Find a way around this by developing your own side projects – a magazine, a podcast, a concept of a brand you'd love to refresh.
+Find a way around this by developing your side projects – a magazine, a podcast, a concept of a brand you'd love to refresh.
 There's always a way to show off.